openfrontier/docker-gerrit/README.md

     -e AUTH_TYPE=DEVELOPMENT_BECOME_ANY_ACCOUNT \
     -d openfrontier/gerrit

+## Override the default startup action

+Gerrit is launched using the `daemon` action of its init script.
+This brings the server up without forking and sends error log messages to the console.
+An alternative is to start Gerrit using `supervise` which is very similar to `daemon` except that error log messages are persisted to `${GERRIT_SITE}/logs/error_log`.

+Gerrit can be started with a non-default action using the `GERRIT_START_ACTION` environment variable.
+For example, Gerrit can be started with `supervise` as follows:

+    docker run \
+        -e GERRIT_START_ACTION=supervise \
+        -v ~/gerrit_volume:/var/gerrit/review_site \
+        -p 8080:8080 \
+        -p 29418:29418 \
+        -d openfrontier/gerrit

+NOTE: Not all init actions make sense for starting Gerrit in a Docker container.
+Specifically, invoking Gerrit with `start` forks the server before returning which will cause the container to exit soon after.

 ## Sample operational scripts
    An example to demonstrate the way of extending this Gerrit container to integrate with Jenkins are located in [openfrontier/gerrit-docker](https://github.com/openfrontier/gerrit-docker) project.